norns.community is a collection of open source software for the monome norns sound computer.

 6. ./screenshot.png

-If a cover image is not found in any of the above locations, we then try the local archive before finally using a default image:
+if a cover image is not found in any of the above locations, we then try the local archive before finally using a default image:

-7. ./archive/screenshot/<your_script_name>.png
+7. ./archive/screenshots/<your_script_name>.png

-8. ./assets/images/dust.png
+8. dust.png

-The local archive cache is from norns.community v1.0.
-It was archived in February, 2023.
+the local archive cache is from norns.community v1.0. it was archived in February, 2023.

 dronecaster is one of many possible examples of what a compatible script structure might look like: